alexcu2718/fdf/README.md

 ## Future Plans

 ### Feature Enhancements (Planned)

+More elaborate improvements discussed [at this link]( ./IMPROVEMENTS.md   )

 **API cleanup, currently the CLI is the main focus but I'd like to fix that eventually!**